-Channels 1-4 all contribute to NOM (number of open microphones) buss and to the THRESHOLD buss for gating comparisons.
+Channels 1-8 all contribute to NOM (number of open microphones) buss and to the THRESHOLD buss for gating comparisons.
 Not all audio signals input to the mixer should be allowed to affect the NOM and THRESHOLD busses.
 A line input will drive up the threshold level and make it more difficult for a microphone to gate on.
 The line input will affect the NOM and cause attenuation that is not necessary to maintain the gain level to prevent feedback.
 The NOM and THRESHOLD CONTRIBUTE switch allows you to disable a channel's contribution to these two busses.
-The obvious exception to this is the application of wireless microphones in a system.
-Even though the wireless receiver has a line level output, the source is still from a microphone.
-In this case set the mic/line switch to "LINE" but DO NOT remove the input from contribution to the NON and THRESHOLD.

-In normal operation, channels 1-4 all contribute to the NOM and the THRESHOLD buss.
-Whenever any of inputs 1-4 are used for a line input, then that channel should have its NOM and Threshold Contribute switch set to the OFF position.
+In normal operation, channels 1-8 all contribute to the NOM and the THRESHOLD buss.
+Whenever any of inputs 1-8 are used for a line input, then that channel should have its NOM and THRESHOLD contribute switch set to the OFF position.